-It may seem that a single night out would be the safest bet with a baby in tow, but consider the amount of energy, equipment, and preparation a backpack trip with a baby or toddler will take.
-Once you’ve packed and prepped for one night, you might as well stay two (all you’ll need is slightly more food and clothing).
+It may seem that a single night out would be the safest bet with a baby in tow, but consider the amount of energy, equipment, and preparation a backpack trip will take.
+Once you’ve packed and prepped for one night, you might as well stay two as all you’ll need is slightly more food and clothing.
 Plus, the first night of any type of travel with a baby is the toughest.
 Camping with a toddler or baby is no exception.
 Why pack up and leave just as baby has adjusted?
 Preparing for, executing, then returning from a single night family backpack trip will feel exhausting.
 Returning from a two night stay will feel… well, still exhausting, but at least satisfying as well!

 2. Choose a route 3-4 miles or less

-It’s possible you’re used to hiking much farther than 3-4 miles on a backpacking trip, but while backpacking with a baby or toddler, don’t tackle too much!
-This is not just because of baby’s short attention span: consider the extra weight the adults in your party will be carrying.
-You’ve certainly already taken the weight of the actual baby into consideration — someone will be carrying him or her (more on that later) — but because of this task, someone else will be carrying more supplies than they’re probably used to.
-Put another way: you’ll need to divide all the equipment, food, and other supplies amongst one less pack than your party is used to.
+It’s possible you’re used to hiking much farther than 3-4 miles on a backpacking trip, but while backpacking with a baby or toddler, don’t tackle too much.
+This is not just because of baby’s short attention span.
+You must consider the extra weight the adults in your party will be carrying.
+You’ve certainly already taken the weight of the actual baby into consideration — someone will be carrying him or her, but because of this task, someone else will be carrying more supplies than they’re probably used to.
+You’ll need to divide all the equipment, food, and other supplies amongst one less pack than your party is used to.
 If you backpack with two adults, one will be carrying the bulk of the equipment while the other carries the child.
 Plan accordingly!
 (Remember, you’ll also be packing out more trash and/or laundry in the form of dirty diapers.)

 3. Buy the right equipment

 Trust me, never has choosing the proper backpack been more important!
+You will need at least two: one for your things and one in which to carry your child.
 To have an enjoyable time backpacking with a baby, you must have a child carrier backpack that meets your needs.
 We love the Kelty Journey because it has just the amount of bells and whistles we need, and no more.
-Try out packs in a retail store before you buy, making sure the pack:
+Try out packs in a retail store before you buy, making sure the pack has the following attributes: